hobbit30/Nodepay/README.md

     eyj...xyz2
   ```

 - **proxy.txt:** You will find the file `proxy.txt` inside the project directory.
-Make sure `proxy.txt` contains data that matches the format expected by the script.
+Make sure contains data that matches the format expected by the script.
 Here are examples of file formats:
   ```bash
     ip:port # Default Protcol HTTP.
     protocol://ip:port